eduardovscruuz/eduardovscruuz/README.md

-## Hello there!
+## :wave: Hello there!
 I'm Eduardo, and welcome to my GitHub!

 A tech enthusiast, who loves to develop creative solutions to complex challenges.
 My focus is to build useful and responsive applications using the latest technologies and tools.